GTAmodding/gta3script-specs/SPECIFICATION.md

 The ternary assignments `a = b +@ c` and `a = b -@ c` should behave as if `a = b - c`, except by using `ADD_THING_TO_THING_TIMED` and `SUB_THING_FROM_THING_TIMED`, respectively, instead of `SUB_THING_FROM_THING`.

-The left hand side of every assignment expression must be an identifier, except for the ternary assignments and the binary assignments `a = b` and `a =# b`.
+The left hand side of every assignment expression must be an identifier, except for absolute assignments, ternary assignments, and the binary assignments `a = b` and `a =# b`.

 ### Conditional Expressions